 Cool…but are the loans good (How are the terms)?

 Yes!
-Average APRs are between 5.99 and 24.99% and the minimum credit score is 640.
+As of 3/12/21, average APRs are between 5.99 and 24.99% and the minimum credit score is 640.
 This means that consumers who have damaged credit will find a product that is right for them.

 If you are looking for less than $5,000, you may want to consider another company.
 You can get a free FICO score when you apply and origination fees range from 0-5% (similar to Lending Club).